phuocng/frontend-tips/posts/hide-an-element-with-chrome-devtools.md

 }
 ```

-{% callout %}
-Setting `display: none`, `opacity: 0`, and `visibility: hidden` are the common ways to hide an element with CSS.
+> Setting `display: none`, `opacity: 0`, and `visibility: hidden` are the common ways to hide an element with CSS.
 If you want to see the differences between them, take a look at this [post](https://thisthat.dev/display-none-vs-opacity-0-vs-visibility-hidden)
-{% endcallout %}